Overview of LTC’s Online Ladder Leagues

 Highlights of the Program

-- LTC’s ladder runs from Memorial Day until Labor Day with a season ending tournament of the top eight players in each of four divisions during September.
+- LTC’s ladder runs from Memorial Day through Sunday, Sept 3 followed by a post season tournament of the top eight players in each of four divisions

 - There will be 4 coed singles divisions (3.0 and below, 3.5, 4.0, and 4.5 and above).